 While in the city center, see the most ornate pulpit in Switzerland at the Franciscan church, which features typical Medieval Mendicant architecture.
 The church, built in the second half of the 13th century, features flag frescoes from Lucerne’s Middle Ages conquests.

 The Church of St. Leodegar, the main cathedral of the city, was originally built between 1633 and 1639 and has one of the largest collections of art of the German late Renaissance period.
 Then visit the famous Lion Monument—one of the world’s most famous monuments— which is hewn out of natural rock and memorializes the deaths of Swiss mercenaries at Paris’ Tuileries Palace in 1792.
-Mark Twain called it “the most moving piece of rock in the world.”
+Mark Twain called it “the most mournful and moving piece of stone in the world.”

 Afternoon

-Taking a break for lunch, your group can enjoy a fine meal at Hotel des Balance, which offers terrific views from the hotel’s terrace overlooking the river.
+Taking a break for lunch, your group can enjoy a fine meal at Hotel des Balances, which offers terrific views from the hotel’s terrace overlooking the river.
 The hotel is centrally located and offers typical Swiss main courses and special desserts.

-While in Lucerne, be sure to cross the famous Chapel Bridge constructed in the first half of the 14th century as part of the city’s fortifications.
+While in Lucerne, be sure to cross the famous Chapel Bridge, constructed in the first half of the 14th century as part of the city’s fortifications.
 Paintings in the bridge’s interior corridor were added in the 17th century and illustrate scenes of Switzerland and local history, including the biographies of Lucerne’s patron saints.

 Next to the bridge is the Water Tower, a 111-foot-tall tower built around 1300 as part of the city’s wall.
 The tower is both Lucerne’s and Switzerland’s most photographed landmark.